Plan Your Fire-smart Garden

 - Choose native trees that have adaptations to fire such as thick bark.
 These trees have a higher tolerance for fire and help restrict the growth of more volatile invasive and shrub species.

-- Space trees so that at maturity their crowns are fifteen feet apart or more.
+- Space trees so that at maturity their crowns are ten feet apart or more.
 The greater the spacing between trees, the less likely that fire will spread from one to another.

 - Avoid planting trees in rows or hedges, since this can provide an uninterrupted path for fire.